Rumble strip: Fluidity of accident profiles

 Accident profiles can change over time, and this can be considered a form of migration.
 Studies from Canada shows that over one decade the rate of off-road ATV accidents requiring hospitalization increased by 66%, while the rate for snowmobile accidents decreased 20%.
 Many of these recreational vehicle owners own both or choose one over the other.
 Data from the US shows that motorcycles are becoming more popular and that motorcycle fatalities are increasing, while car fatalities are decreasing.
 Many motorcyclists own or have access to a car.

 Behavior adaptation

 Rumble strips may gradually encourage inattentive driving – thereby partially negating any safety benefits in the long term.
 This is referred to as "behavior adaptation".

-A 2006 US study suggested that airbags and antilock brakes can lead to unsafe driving.
+A 2006 US study suggested that airbags and anti-lock brakes can lead to unsafe driving.
 A 2007 Canadian study suggested that unsafe drivers are habitual, and that unsafe driving is increasing.
 A 2009 Canadian study indicated that, after a steady decline, drinking and driving has been on the increase since 2004.
 These support the migration and behavioral adaptation rumble strip concerns.

 A safe driver population has more potential for negative behavior adaptation than an extreme unsafe driver population; whereas, an extreme unsafe driver population has more potential for positive behavior adaptation than a safe driver population.